ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 February 2009 - April 2011, New York City and Albany, NY

 **Freelance Video Editor / Citizen Journalist**
 Clients and partners have included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop and Twitter VoteReport.
-As a Citizen Journalist my reports were been broadcasted on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.
+As a Citizen Journalist, reports have been featured on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.
+Noel keeps a blog on [TechPresident](http://techpresident.com/blog/919), covering technology in government.

 **Community Organizer Positions**